SEMG

 What does the SEMG do?

-Projects to document, learn and share.
+Spaces to document, learn and transmit.

 Statutes

 The Société ethnomycologique de Genève is organized as a non-profit association.
-Its statutes define its purpose, bodies, membership categories, governance rules, as well as the conditions relating to dissolution and the allocation of its assets.
+Its statutes define its purpose, bodies, membership categories, governance rules, as well as the principles relating to dissolution and the allocation of its assets.

 View the statutes